aanchal-fatwani/js-best-practices/README.md

 31. ### Use native methods to Build a String
     Use native methods like join() instead of a for statement when looping through arrays to make your code faster.
+    In addition to the join() method, there are many other native methods available in the String prototype that can be used to manipulate strings.
+Some examples include slice(), substring(), toLowerCase(), and toUpperCase().
+Choosing to use these native methods over writing custom string manipulation methods can lead to faster and more maintainable code.

     **[⬆ Back to Top](#table-of-contents)**